 I have spent much of my adult life founding and developing Christian communities on university campuses in Britain and Romania and am a regular speaker at conferences and outreach events in different countries.

 I was previously part of the writing team for the website of InterVarsity Christian Fellowship and a columnist at the Church of England Newspaper.
-My first book, The Myth of the Non-Christian: Engaging Atheists, Nominal Christians and the Spiritual but not Religious, was published by InterVarsity Press in 2016.
+My first book, The Myth of the Non-Christian: Engaging Atheists, Nominal Christians and the Spiritual but not Religious, was published by InterVarsity Press in 2016, and my second — Campus Lights: Students Living and Speaking for Jesus Around the World — will be published by Muddy Pearl in July 2019.

 My education includes a Certificate in Theological and Pastoral Studies (concentrated in Christian Apologetics) from Oxford University, an MA in Evangelism & Leadership from Wheaton College, and a BA (hons) in English Literature from Cardiff University.